 foreign correspondent at the festival.
 Her article appeared in the January-February,

 1999 issue.
 In May, 2004 and 2006 she traveled to Saudi Arabia again on assignment for Saudi Aramco World Magazine.
 She has also written features and op-ed articles for the

 Quincy, MA-based Patriot Ledger.

 Public Speaking: Kay speaks and participates in panel discussions at colleges and universities, high schools and community groups.
 She lectures about the Middle East, Saudi Arabia, women in Saudi Arabia, as well as the music and folk dances of the Arab World.
 She has lectured at Harvard University, Tufts University, Bowdoin College, Berklee College of Music, the University of Minnesota, Wellesley College, Agnes Scott College and DePauw University.
 In 2010, Kay was honored to present The Joseph Hearst Memorial Lecture about the life of Saudi Arabia's Queen Effat at the Frank Church Symposium at Idaho State University.
-She spoke at conferences on music and dance in the Arabian Peninsula in Qatar (2014) and NYU-Abu Dhabi (2015).
-Kay also leads an annual workshop on Saudi women's issues for the Junior Scholars at Notre Dame Academy in Hingham, MA.
+She also spoke at conferences on music of the Arabian Peninsula in Qatar (2014) and NYU-Abu Dhabi (2015).
+Kay also led an annual workshop on Saudi women's issues for the Junior Scholars at Notre Dame Academy in Hingham, MA.